 The Australian and NSW governments are proposing to build a new motorway as part of the Western Sydney Infrastructure Plan (WSIP), a 10 year, $3.6 billion road investment program.

 The new motorway will provide direct access to the Western Sydney Airport at Badgerys Creek and connect to Sydney’s motorway network.

 Updates and announcements

-M12 Motorway - consultation now closed
+M12 Motorway - community consultation report published